Farama-Foundation/farama.org/_posts/2022-10-25-Announcing-The-Farama-Foundation.md

 ---
 layout: blog
+short_title: "Announcing The Farama Foundation"
+subtitle: "The future of open source reinforcement learning"
-title: "Announcing The Farama Foundation"
+title: "Announcing The Farama Foundation - The future of open source reinforcement learning"
 date: "2022-10-25"
 excerpt: "Today we're announcing the Farama Foundation – a new nonprofit organization designed in part to house major existing open source reinforcement learning (“RL”) libraries in a neutral nonprofit body."
 thumbnail: assets/posts/2022-10-25-Announcing-The-Farama-Foundation/banner-gradient-proto-lines3.png